kubeflow/website/content/en/docs/components/pipelines/v2/run-a-pipeline.md

 +++
-title = "Run a Pipeline"
+title = "Run a pipeline"
-description = "Run a pipeline" weight = 6
+description = "Run a pipeline on the KFP backend" weight = 6
 +++